tucfa/hyde/about/index.md

 ## Constitution

-TUCFA's Constitution was originally approved on 17 November 2005, and last amended on 21 May 2015.
+TUCFA's Constitution was originally approved on 17 November 2005, and last amended on 4 March 2021.
 Download the current [TUCFA Constitution (.pdf)](http://tucfa.ca/about/TUCFA_Constitution.pdf), or get the [source (.tex)](https://github.com/tucfa/tucfa.github.io/blob/master/about/TUCFA_Constitution.tex).

 ## Website